How to Open a Workbook as Read-Only with Excel VBA (4 Methods)

 Read More: How to Open Workbook with Variable Name with Excel VBA

-Here, we can open multiple Excel files as read-only from the specified folder at the same time.
-The folder location needs to be extracted beforehand.
+In this method, we’ll open multiple Excel files as read-only from a specified folder simultaneously.
+Make sure you’ve extracted the folder location beforehand.

-• First, go to the Developer tab and click on Visual Basic.
-If you don’t have that, you have to enable the Developer tab.
-Or You can also press ‘Alt+F11‘ to open the Visual Basic Editor.
+• Go to the Developer tab and click on Visual Basic.
+If you don’t see the Developer tab, enable it, or press Alt+F11.

 Open Multiple Workbooks as Read-Only from a Folder